APogue/APogue.github.io/_drafts/protest_activities/2024-11-26-Protest-activities-zionism.md

 	- [Hillel comments](https://drive.google.com/file/d/14HqCOvk9-i0iW2xlYqvjQGyzjWDmIzjn/view), "There is a screen placed by community members at UCLA playing the horrors of October 7th on repeat--and we can’t learn over the constant noise of Jews being slaughtered.
 The wider community is prioritizing their own idea of activism over what Jewish students want.
 We want peace and a diplomatic resolution."

+### The administrative role

+- Without positional guidance (UCLA as a voice itself)

+	- Campus culture becomes extremely polarized

+- UCLA weak follow ups on incidents or no interaction with orgs at all

+	- Student orgs resigned to handle matters themselves

+- "Reporting" of grievances with administration posted to social media or Daily Bruin without any follow up or acknowledgment

+- Without any support or condemnation with respect to organizational rhetoric, a vacuum is created

+	- Created an extremely polarized campus environment

+		- More division between students

+		- More animosity between students and non-affiliates

+		- The student body were forced to pick a side